Why Was This Indicator Chosen?

 What is The Current Condition?

 The overall condition of Lagunitas Creek’s coho salmon is Poor.
-The 20-year average for adults and redds is only approximately 20 percent of the NMFS recovery goal, and smolts are only at approximately 18 percent.
-Numbers of juvenile coho salmon in Lagunitas Creek are low and fluctuate widely.
-Wood loading levels are also low.
+The 20-year average for adults and redds is only approximately 35 percent of the NMFS recovery goal, and smolts are only at approximately 29 percent.
+Numbers of juvenile coho salmon in Lagunitas Creek fluctuate widely but overall have improved.
+Wood loading levels are low.

 What is the Current Trend?